*Content reviewed by HotPause Health Medical Advisor & Board-Certified Dermatologist Dr. Marisa Chapman

 Hair Loss In Menopause

-Hair loss can be an emotional and upsetting side effect of menopause.
+Hair loss can be an emotional and upsetting symptom of menopause.
 Studies suggest [1] that about half of menopausal women notice accelerated hair loss and changes in hair texture in menopause.
 Menopause hair and scalp expert and board-certified Dermatologist, Dr. Marisa Chapman explains that most women experience overall hair thinning rather than noticeable bald spots.
 The thinning can occur on the front, sides, or top of the head.
 Hair may also fall out in large clumps during brushing and showering.

 Why Does Hair Loss Happen in Menopause?